accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 #### [Criterion 5.1](#crit-5-1) [A] Is each [user interface component](glossaire.md#user-interface-component), if necessary, [compatible with assistive technologies](glossaire.md#compatible-with-assistive-technologies) (excluding special cases)? {id="crit-5-1"}

 - **[Test 5.1.1](#test-5-1-1):** Does each user interface component meet one of these conditions, if necessary? {id="test-5-1-1"}
-	- [The name, role, value, settings and status changes](glossaire.md#name-role-value-settings-and-status-changes) are [accessible to assistive technologies](glossaire.md#accessible-to-assistive-technologies) via an accessibility API;
+	- [The name, role, value, properties and changes of state](glossaire.md#name-role-value-properties-and-changes-of-state) are [accessible to assistive technologies](glossaire.md#accessible-to-assistive-technologies) via an accessibility API;
 	- A [clearly identifiable adjacent](glossaire.md#clearly-identifiable-adjacent) alternative compatible with an accessibility API provides access to the same accessibility features.
 - **[Test 5.1.2](#test-5-1-2)** Does each user interface component meet these conditions (excluding special cases)? {id="test-5-1-2"}
 	- The component has a relevant name;